silverbulletmdc/action_proposal/action_proposals/trainer/bsn_trainer/README.md

 We use the same data format as the original tf repo.
 So that every module can compare or replace with it.

 The whole process will cost about 20 minutes.
+And the AUC is 66.27, which is consist with the performance reported in the original paper.

 Execute this command to correctly setting the environment.
 ```bash